Ashley Benson: 2020s: Music ventures and later return to film

 In 2020, Benson was featured on "Creep" by G-Eazy, a cover version of the Radiohead song.
 She also appeared in the music videos previously for NLT's "That Girl", One Call's "Black Light", and Hot Chelle Rae's "Honestly".

 Personal life

-Benson's former co-star and friend Tyler Blackburn revealed in 2019 that the two of them briefly dated while working together on Pretty Little Liars but that they ultimately remained "good friends".
+Benson's former co-star and friend Tyler Blackburn made a revelation about the nature of their relationship during an interview in 2019.
+He stated: "in navigating our relationship as co-workers and also as friends sometimes the lines blurred a little.
+We had periods when we felt more for each other".
+The pair ultimately remained good friends.
 From 2018 to 2020, Benson was in a high-profile relationship with English model Cara Delevingne.
 She dated rapper G-Eazy from 2020 to 2021.
-Benson has been in a relationship with Brandon Davis (grandson of late billionaire Marvin Davis) since February 2023.
-She currently resides in Los Angeles.
+Benson has been in a relationship with Brandon Davis (grandson of late billionaire Marvin Davis) since January 2023.
+She resides in Los Angeles.
+Benson and Davis got engaged in July 2023.
+That same year, they married.
+In February 2024, Benson gave birth to their first child, a daughter.